koenidv/chirp-backend/securitymeasures.md

 - how are admin devices secured?
 - test owasp / portswigger automated tests against api - because hackers are lazy and will autoscan things
 - canary tokens, "fake user" - if this user ever shows up, there was a breach. tools to get notified about this (canarytokens.org)
-- tools to keep dependencies up to date (dependabot, snyk, greenkeeper) - in CI pipeline!
-- testing
 - describe how i tested restoring a database backup lol
 - understand how a request flows, including the (osi) layers and checks that are performed
 - other emails (signup, username changed)